Delta jet flips upside down on a snowy Toronto runway and all 80 aboard survive

 “If one wing is missing, it’s going to have a tendency to roll over,” he said.
 “Those are going to be central questions as to what happened to the wing and the flight data recorder and cockpit voice recorder.
 They will be found, if not today, tomorrow, and the Transportation Safety Board of Canada will read them out and they will have a very good understanding of what actually occurred here.”

 The U.S. Federal Aviation Administration said in a statement that the Transportation Safety Board of Canada would head up the investigation and provide any updates.
-The NTSB in the U.S. said it is leading a team to assist in the Canadian investigation.
+The NTSB in the U.S. said it was sending a team to assist in the Canadian investigation.

-Delta CEO Ed Bastian said in a statement that “the hearts of the entire global Delta family are with those affected by today’s incident at Toronto-Pearson International Airport.”

-Minnesota Gov. Tim Walz said he has been in touch with Delta about the crash.

 Endeavor Air, based in Minneapolis, is a subsidiary of Delta Air Lines and the world’s largest operator of CRJ-900 aircraft.
 The airline operates 130 regional jets on 700 daily flights to over 126 cities in the U.S., Canada and the Caribbean, according to the company’s website.